You’re More Spiritual Than You Think

 The God experience is one of spiritual power, breathless exhilaration, cosmic insight, and compassionate love—all of which are freely available to anyone who truly desires a spiritual transformation.

-Preconceived notions and negative stereotypes affect our ability to understand any subject, scientific or religious.
-Our established ideas and misplaced prejudices about God or religion can not only limit or impede the extent of our spiritual experiences, but also the degree of our spiritual insight.
+Our preconceived notions and negative stereotypes affect our ability to understand any subject, whether scientific or religious.
+Our established ideas and misplaced prejudices about God and religion can not only limit the extent of our spiritual experiences, but also the range of our spiritual insight.

 God as Spirit Reality

-As we mature and grow wiser, we move on from antiquated notions of a vengeful, jealous, and angry God as so often portrayed in religious texts.
+As we mature and grow wiser, we move beyond antiquated notions of a vengeful, jealous, and angry God, as so often portrayed in religious texts.
 Clearly, these are human traits that ancient peoples attributed to a superhuman but primitive god.

-When God is portrayed this way, it is no wonder that some of us feel inclined to throw out religion altogether.
-But we should always consider the truth of an alternative view—that God is an all-wise, kind, and compassionate Spirit, one who is far above the childish emotions and violent behavior of human beings.
-Any depiction of a heartless and spiteful God is sadly naive but, regrettably, it is a view still flaunted by gloomy religionists.
+When God is portrayed as an angry man, it’s no wonder that some feel inclined to throw out religion altogether.
+But the alternative view is that God is an all-wise, kind, and compassionate Spirit, one who is far above the childish emotions and violent behavior of human beings.
+Any depiction of a heartless and spiteful God is sadly naive, but regrettably, it is a view still flaunted by gloomy religionists.

 May God protect me from gloomy saints.